~ By Duncan Haughey

 The Pareto Principle has many applications in quality control.
 It is the basis for the Pareto diagram, one of the key tools used in total quality control and Six Sigma.

-Eight steps to identifying the principal causes you should focus on, using Pareto Analysis:
+Here are eight steps to identifying the principal causes you should focus on, using Pareto Analysis:

-This is a simple example of a Pareto diagram, using sample data showing the relative frequency of causes for errors on websites.
+Here is a simple example of a Pareto diagram, using sample data showing the relative frequency of causes for errors on websites.
 It enables you to see what 20% of cases are causing 80% of the problems and where efforts should be focussed to achieve the greatest improvement.
 In this case, we can see that broken links, spelling errors and missing title tags should be the focus.

 Download our free Pareto Analysis Template